CircleCI-Archived/api-preview-docs/docs/breaking.md

 ### Representation of Objects in Responses

-We're also proposing a change the shape of how objects will be represented in our responses:
+We're also proposing a change to the shape of how objects will be represented in our responses:

 #### Users